ferdinandosimonetti/blog/content/llm-private-docs.md

 ### ChromaDB

-The vector database used by the first of the inspirationals projects could be used in a client-server fashion, via **Docker Compose**.
+The vector database used by the first of the inspirationals projects could be run as a server too, via **Docker Compose** or directly with *docker run*.
 However, [this page](https://docs.trychroma.com/deployment) states that the *server* part of ChromaDB has to be considered still **alpha** quality.

+- Server start up

 ```
 git clone https://github.com/chroma-core/chroma.git